 Hazards and Planning

-The Hazard Mitigation Office focuses on reducing the impact of hazards in the New Orleans area.
-By analyzing the risk to life and property from these hazards, the Hazard Mitigation Office plans for a safer New Orleans.
+The Hazard Mitigation Office works with reducing the impact of hazards in the city.
+By analyzing the risk to life and property from these hazards, the Hazard Mitigation Office plans for a safer, ever more resilient New Orleans.

-The Hazard Mitigation Plan provides a detailed picture of the risks we face and outlines New Orleans’ strategy to help reduce the effects of hazards on people and property.
-The Hazard Mitigation Plan identifies and prioritizes mitigation strategies, and proposes ways to implement these strategies.
-By implementing these strategies, New Orleans will improve its ability to cope with the hazards it faces and emerge as a more resilient community.
+Hazard mitigation planning provides a detailed picture of the risks we face and outlines New Orleans’ strategy to help reduce the effects of hazards on the community.
+A Hazard Mitigation Plan should identify and prioritize mitigation strategies, and propose action items to implement these strategies.
+By implementing these strategies, New Orleans will improve its ability to cope with the hazards we face and emerge as a more resilient community.

 The City's Hazard Mitigation Plan was last updated by the Hazard Mitigation Office in 2015 and 2016.
 This update was adopted by the City Council in August 2016.

 This Plan supports the work of Resilient NOLA to guide the City's strategy for reducing its risk from natural and man-made hazards.